 Many arguments between couples stem from simple misunderstandings based on different communication styles.
 For example, women often want to vent, and a man will often misinterpret this by thinking he's meant to find a solution.
 Likewise, women sometimes misinterpret what it means when a man says nothing at all.
 Often, men need to work through a problem in silence, and women can misread his actions to mean he simply does not want to talk to her.
 Are Gender Differences A Myth?

-Better understanding how men and women think and speak can help us have better-functioning relationships.
+A better understanding of how men and women think and speak can help us have higher-functioning relationships.
 Here we've asked three YourTango Experts to sound in on some of the most common misunderstandings between men and women, and what we really hear when the opposite sex talks.

 1. Men Ask, Women Hint

 Men are socialized to make direct requests, while women are socialized to put others' needs above their own.
 How does this play out in relationships?
 Women often expect men to read their minds and know what they want without actually telling them.
 If women can ease into asking for what they want instead of leaving their guy to guess, they'll get much more of it with no mind-reading necessary.